Maximal discs of Weil-Petersson class in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$: Universal Teichm uller Space

 For $\mu\in L^\infty(\mathbb{D})_1$, let $U_\mu$ be the image of the ball of radius 2 in $A_{\infty}(\mathbb{D}^*)$ under the map $ h_\mu^{-1}=\mathrm{P}\circ R_\mu\circ \Lambda$ where $\Lambda$ is the inverse of $D_0\beta$.
 Then the maps

-are biholomorphic as functions on the Banach space $A_\infty(\mathbb{D}^*)$.
-The structure of $T(1)$ as a complex Banach manifold modeled on the Banach space $A_\infty(\mathbb{D}^*)$ is explicitly described by the complex-analytic atlas given by the open covering
+are biholomorphic as maps on the Banach space $A_\infty(\mathbb{D}^*)$.
+The structure of $T(1)$ as a complex Banach manifold, modeled on the Banach space $A_\infty(\mathbb{D}^*)$, is explicitly described by the complex-analytic atlas given by the open covering